 Selected countries CO2 emissions per capita

 What explains variation in CO2 emissions per capita?

 - Levels of GDP.
 Countries with higher real incomes can afford to use more petrol and industrial production which causes pollution.
 By comparison, the lowest income countries have very limited industrial production and consumption of oil.
 However, that is only one factor, for example, the Netherlands has double CO2 emissions than France with similar GDP per capita.

-- Focus of economy.
-Economies based around oil (like Qatar, Bahrain and United Arab Emirates) have the highest levels of CO2 per capita.
-Qatar has a rate of 45.4 (off the chart) – small population but production based around oil exploration and oil refining.
+- Focus of the economy.
+Economies based on oil (like Qatar, Bahrain and United Arab Emirates) have the highest levels of CO2 per capita.
+Qatar has a rate of 45.4 (off the chart) – small population but production based on oil exploration and oil refining.

 - Transport policy.
 Levels of petrol tax and balance of transport modes can influence CO2 emissions.
 Countries with highest levels of car use lead to more CO2 emissions.
 (See: relative petrol prices around the world, e.g. compare US with western Europe)

 - Policies to reduce CO2 emissions.
 To meet global warming targets countries have adopted policies, such as carbon tax and regulation to reduce pollution.

 - Modes of Power generation.
 The burning of fossil fuels (e.g. coal-powered electricity stations) is one of biggest causes of CO2 emissions.
 Countries which gain energy from renewables have lower CO2 emissions per capita.